-• Significance of HOC contamination
+Significance of HOC contamination

-- PCBs & PAHs are two major risk-driving contaminants at U.S. Superfund sites (USEPA, 2005) - PCBs one of risk drivers for 58% of sediment sampling stations in the U.S. where adverse effects are probable - PAHs 8%
+- PCBs & PAHs are major risk-driving contaminants at contaminated sites in the U.S. (USEPA, 2005) - PCBs one of risk drivers for 58% of sediment sampling stations in the U.S. where adverse effects are probable - PAHs 8%